jeffreylloydbrown/FunctionalProgrammingInScalaSpecialization/README.md

 # classwork
-I use this repository for homework assignments, projects, etc. for various classes.
+I use this repository for homework assignments for the Coursera's Functional Programming In Scala specialization.
 Anything and everything in it is public domain.